-The City does not levy a Gross Receipts Business and Occupancy Tax, but rather uses a business license fee and the business transportation tax based on the number of full-time equivalent (FTE) employees per business (see below).
+Council-The City does not support alevy a Gross Receipts Business and Occupancy Tax.
+Council believes that this type of taxation is counter productive to the goal of maintaining a positive economic climate in Redmond., utilizing instead but rather uses a business license fee coupled with and thea business transportation tax based on the number of full-time equivalent (FTE) employees per business (see below).